Linda K Sienkiewicz

 Geese also provided a valuable service for the gardens of the pioneers as they love to munch on invasive insects that damaged crops.

 So, apparently, the goose as a symbol of survival and good luck has been deeply ingrained in the American psyche, dating back hundreds of years.
-I guess it’s no surprise that we’d end up with cement versions on our lawns, although I think the trend is waning.
+I guess it’s no surprise that we’d end up with cement versions on our lawns.

 Read about my other lawn goose spottings (as opposed to goose droppings)